King of Hearts (1966 film): Plot

+Cast

+Release

 When it was released in France in 1966, King of Hearts was not especially successful critically or at the box office, with only 141,035 admissions.

-However, it achieved bona fide cult-film status, when United States distribution rights were picked up by Randy Finley and Specialty Films in Seattle in 1973.
+However, it achieved cult film status when United States distribution rights were picked up by Randy Finley and Specialty Films in Seattle in 1973.
 It was paired with Marv Newland's Bambi Meets Godzilla and John Magnuson's Thank You Mask Man and marketed under the heading The King of Hearts and His Loyal Short Subjects.
-During the mid 1970s, it was presented in repertory movie theaters as well as non-theatrical college and university film series across the United States, eventually running for five years at the now defunct film house, the Central Square Cinemas (2 screens) in Cambridge, Massachusetts.
+During the mid 1970s, it was presented in repertory movie theaters as well as non-theatrical college and university film series across the United States, eventually running for five years at the now defunct film house the Central Square Cinemas (2 screens) in Cambridge, Massachusetts.